PRABHAKAR9107/testforgit/README.md

 # About the Repository

-This repository specified to command line terminal.
+This repository is tested for command line terminal.